 Fun Fact: Possibly one cannot solve any one of the three challenges without solving all three of them.
 It took me nine-plus years to do so.
 Fortunately, the underlying math is simpler than math other people use to try to tackle the challenges.

-2-min introductory video to the seminar
+Here is a 2-min introductory video to the seminar:

 Thomas J. Buckholtz has conducted research and authored publications regarding physics, mathematics, computer science, the Information Age, software licensing, service science, innovation, and other fields.
 Marquis Who’s Who awarded him a Lifetime Achievement Award.
 Thomas has a PhD in Physics from University of California, Berkeley, and a BS in Mathematics from California Institute of Technology.